jkrgS/google-shop/README.md

 ### Features implemented

 - Server side that provides router for serving the proper data from database.
-- Paginated table of provided csv file {page size selection included} / \*\*\* due to wrong .csv file format there was a challenging implementation.
+- Paginated table of provided csv file {page size selection included} / \*\*\* due to wrong .csv file format there was a challenging implementation & and you might see wrong data.(no time to improve the reading of csv)

 \*\* the csv file's records decreased to 3k, for performance purposes and saved for use at /server/assets